files-community/Website/src/routes/blog/posts/v3-7-6/+page.md

 - Addressed an OverflowException in UpdateSelectionSize.
 - Fixed a NullReferenceException related to ShellFileOperations2.
 - Fixed a crash when opening folders with invalid Git configurations.
-- Fixed a crash that occured when closing the main window.
+- Fixed a crash that occurred when closing the main window.
-- Fixed a crash that occured when the Windows Event Log service wasn't running.
+- Fixed a crash that occurred when the Windows Event Log service wasn't running.

 ### Conclusion